sigasi/sigasi_insights/manual/linting.md

 VHDL code **Lint** is defined as code that is strictly correct according to the language definition, but still suspicious or problematic.
 Sigasi has a built-in VHDL linter, which provides info about code lint in the design.
-Sigasi’s VHDL linter checks for the following problem*
+Sigasi’s VHDL linter checks for the following problems:

 * Unused declarations
 * Duplicate declarations